 The divine aromas of this ghee roast garlic-pepper dosa have made it a big hit with us.
-This aroma and flavour come with garlic and pepper infused ghee in which it is cooked.
-Dosai with different variations is our favourite breakfast options.
+This aroma and flavour come with garlic and pepper-infused ghee in which it is cooked.
+Dosai with different variations is our favourite breakfast option.
 This version is now our latest addiction.

-The key to a perfect dosa is the ratio of ingredients, the batter, it’s fermentation and the perfect technique by which it is cooked over the girdle.
-Though I have made it several times with the different ratio of ingredients and each time I got the different texture.
+The key to a perfect dosa is the ratio of ingredients, the batter, its fermentation, and the perfect technique by which it is cooked over the girdle.
+Though I have made it several times with the different ratio of ingredients and each time I got a different texture.
 Undoubtedly we always learn by trial and error method

 For this dosa batter, I followed my dear friend Amudha’s method.
 She really worked hard to guide me for a perfect dosa batter.
 Her guidance through her video boosted up my enthusiasm to make this wonderful dish.
 Thanx a ton, Amudha for sharing your authentic recipe of dosa-idli batter with me.
 Let’s introduce you with an awesome dosai variation

 Prep time – 14 hrs Cooking time – 20 minutes Course – Main/breakfast Cuisine – South India Author – Bharti Dhawan Idli-Dosa batter – Courtesy- amu recipes

 • White Urad dal(split or whole) – 1 cup

 • Water to wash 3 times + water to soak +water for grinding – as required

 • Ghee – 2 tbsp